Playing the Star Ocean

 Claude is the son of a playable character in First Departure; Rena is . . . not what she initially believes she is.
 Takes place on two separate 'planets' and perhaps different times.
 In this game it first becomes clear that the universe is not the simple thing that humans and others believe it to be, and once the game is over you're not totally certain what has happened.

-The PSP version uses the same game engine as the PSP version of First Departure.
-The graphics, cut-scenes and voice acting was completely redone.
+The PSP version graphics and cut-scenes were completely redone and full voice acting was added.
 Gameplay was rebalanced, and Welch was added as a hidden PC, again making a total of 13 possible player characters, though not all are available on either the Claude or the Rena tracks.

 The NA Playstation version runs fine on a PS2 but is a bit buggy on a PS3.
 I think this version is really cute, with its pixelated graphics.
 The story is identical to the 2008 remake.
 There's no voice acting except for exclamations in battle.
 The music is pretty much the same in both versions.